You may think of life insurance in very simple terms: you buy a policy so your loved ones will have some financial assistance when you die.

 Setting up an Irrevocable Life Insurance Trust

 Creating a life insurance trust is pretty simple.
+Here are some steps to help you get started.

 You can use a financial advisor to determine how much life insurance you should buy based on your family’s needs and the estate taxes your family will be facing when you pass away.